iggraham/chaosiq-documentation/docs/gettingstarted/login-chaosiq.md

 ![Organization Name][organization-name]

-Enter an Organization name, the Organization name has to be unique, it can't be one that has been used before within ChaosIQ.
+Enter an Organization name, which must be unique within ChaosIQ.
 You will then be asked to create a team.
-Teams are where your Objectives are defined and where Chaos Experiments are run.
-It can represent a real-life team, or a specific project or system
+A team is where your Objectives are defined and where Chaos Experiments are run.
+It can represent a real-life team, or a specific project or system.

 ![Team Name][team-name]